John Henry Newman: Achilli trial

+In 1841, the Roman Inquisition had suspended Achilli's priestly faculties for sexual misconduct and sentenced Achilli to three years of penance in a Dominican house.
+Achilli left the house in 1842, becoming Protestant and asking for political asylum in Corfu.
+In 1850, he was brought to England by the Evangelical Alliance, which portrayed him as a victim, to speak against the Catholic Church.
 In July 1850, Wiseman wrote a detailed exposé of him in The Dublin Review which listed all of his offences.
 Newman therefore assumed, after seeking legal advice, that he would be able to repeat the facts in his fifth lecture in his Lectures on the Present Position of Catholics in England.